jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_details.md

-## Enter / Edit Connection Details from the Spotlight Client
+## Open this dialog from the Spotlight Client

 From the Spotlight Client, click **Configure \| Connections**.

 To add a connection, double click **Add new connection**.
 You may be prompted to fill in the **New Connection Details** dialog.

 To edit the details of an existing connection, right click on the connection and select **Properties**.

 ## The connection details are dependent on the connection type

+Click on the connection type for more details:

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}